iterate-ch/docs/cyberduck/share.md

 `````{tabs}
 ````{group-tab} Cyberduck

-You can share an [URL](../protocols/dropbox.md#share) to provide access to a document in your Dropbox.
+Choose *File → Share…* to share an [URL](../protocols/dropbox.md#share--request-files) to provide access to a document in your Dropbox.
 Optionally set a password required to download the file.
 Uncheck *Require Passphrase* to create a public URL with no password protection.
-Choose *File → Share…*.

 ```{image} ../cyberduck/_images/Passphrase_Prompt_Dropbox_Share.png
 :alt: Passphrase Prompt Dropbox Share